 Remember these?
 New Coke, Crystal Pepsi, Apple Newton, Microsoft Zune, the ESPN Phone – the list could go on for days.

-Marketing for Product Launch
+Marketing for a Successful Product Launch

 When preparing for a new product launch, you’ll want to leave adequate time to create product launch content to support the rollout.
 Everything needs to be in place when it’s go-time.
 That will mean creating a strategic plan that aligns your content with your sales and marketing teams.